exasol/hadoop-etl-udfs/README.md

 ## Getting Started

-Before you can start using the Hadoop ETL UDFs you have to deploy the UDF scripts in your EXASOL database.
+Before you can start using the Hadoop ETL UDFs you have to deploy the UDFs in your EXASOL database.
 Please follow the [step-by-step deployment guide](doc/deployment-guide.md).